jonsanders101/CV/README.md

 - CRUD applications in Ruby and PostGreSQL, using both Sinatra and Rails;
 - Single-page web applications in vanilla JavaScript;
 - Object Oriented Design and SOLID principles;
 - Test and Behaviour Driven Development;
 - Group projects using Agile and XP methodologies;
-- HTML, CSS, jQuery, Bootstrap.

-- CRUD applications in Ruby and PostGreSQL, using both Sinatra and Rails;
-- A messaging app written in ReactJS and Go lang;
-- Single-page web applications in vanilla JavaScript;
-- A command-line tool in Node.js to support beginners using git;
-- Object Oriented Design and SOLID principles;
-- Test and Behaviour Driven Development;
-- Group projects using Agile and XP methodologies;